DevExpress-Examples/dashboard-blazor-webassembly-localization/readme.md

 The app uses **JSON strings** to localize the Dashboard component.

 A custom [CultureSelector](./CS/BlazorDashboardApp/Client/Components/CultureSelector.razor) UI component is implemented to allow users to change the culture at runtime.
-The app saves the current culture in a cookie.
+The app saves the current culture in [local storage](https://www.w3schools.com/html/html5_webstorage.asp) within the user's browser.

 ![blazor-localized-dashboard](img/blazor-localized-dashboard.png)